Property Investment

 Kōwhai Park is a massive 230-hectare solar farm being built at Christchurch Airport.

-Once it’s finished it will feature 300,000 solar panels generating enough power to run 36,000 homes and willbe one of the biggest of its kind.
+Once it’s finished it will feature 300,000 solar panels generating enough power to run 36,000 homes and will be one of the biggest of its kind.

-It’s a pretty big green light that Christchurch isn’t just rebuilding … it’s looking forward.
+I see the solar farm as an indicator that Christchurch isn’t just rebuilding … it’s looking forward.

-I get it, you might be asking: Why does this matter to property investors?
+I get it, you might be asking: “Why does a solar farm matter to property investors?”

-Sure, it’s not technically an upgrade to the airport … right now.
-But that’s what it could lead to.
+Sure, it’s not technically an upgrade to the airport … right now, but that’s what it could lead to.
 Stick with me on this.

 Big, clean energy projects attract energy-intensive industries.
-Think things like data centres and manufacturing factories.
+Think things like data centres and factories.
 That drives demand for commercial property around the airport, creating more jobs in the area.

 Two-and-a-half decades ago Rolleston was a tiny town with less than 2,000 people, but it’s gone from a paddock to a small city in just over 20 years.